Running Secure Exams

 * Share passwords securely, just before the exam.

-* Use “Student View” to test the entire setup—confirm that session lockdown and restrictions work as expected.
+* Use "Student View" to test the entire setup, including Session Lockdown, restrictions, and Heartbeat Enforcement if enabled.

 * If both course-level and assignment-level restrictions are applied, course-level rules will apply broadly while assignment rules add further control.